Mrath10/mrath10.github.io/_posts/2023-05-21-First Post.md

 ## Blessing or curse?

-AI making programming more accessable for all is certainly not a bad thing, but i do like the idea of my job still paying me a decent amount cause not everyone can do it.
+AI making programming more accessable for all is certainly not a bad thing, but i do like the idea of my job still paying me a decent amount because not everyone can do it.

 Jokes aside aslong as we dont create a skynet all is good.
 That's enough from me, i hope you enjoyed reading this and i thought i'd attach a funny meme on your way out: